futurice/Dacne/README.md

-win-client-dev-ref-architecture
+Mobile Apps Reference Architecture
 ===============================

-Repository for documentation and implementation of a reference architecture for (Universal) Windows apps build by Futurice
+Repository for documenting a reference architecture for mobile apps build by Futurice.

 -----------------------------